- City Officials

 The proposed Enhanced Density Bonus Ordinance would amend several sections of the Long Beach Municipal Code (LBMC) to facilitate the development of mixed income multi-family housing by establishing regulations that offer a density bonus and development concessions in exchange for the provision of on-site, deed-restricted, very low-, low-, or moderate-income housing units.

 As proposed, the Enhanced Density Bonus would apply to residential properties anywhere in the City on which five (5) or more housing units can be built, based on the zoning code and site size.
 For informational purposes, the maps linked below show where, based on zoning or the General Plan PlaceType, 5 or more dwelling units may be permitted and could, therefore, be eligible for the Enhanced Density Bonus.
-An FAQ regarding this project is being developed and will be posted to this page.
+Please see the FAQs on this ordinance linked below.

 - EDB Eligibility PlaceType